PetroWax-Free Cardboard Box Initiative

 OCC recyclability is certified by the Fibre Box Association (FBA) who requires each box manufacturer pass a rigorous fiber recovery protocol.
 Boxes with Chemol’s petrowax-free alternative coating pass the FBA OCC recyclability certification.

 In 2012 Ei began work on petrowax-free boxes.
-The May 2012 Zero Waste in ACTION article, Waxed Cardboard = Landfill Destiny = $$ Lost, is the second most popular blog article with nearly 5,000 views.
-The article features the National Restaurant Association Show education session Challenging the Value-Chain to Transform Transport Packaging: Eco-Friendly, Wallet-Friendly Solutions orchestrated by Ei Chair Scott Seydel.
+The May 2012 RiA Magazine article, Waxed Cardboard = Landfill Destiny = $$ Lost, is the second most popular blog article with over 8,000 views.
+The article features the National Restaurant Association Show education session Challenging the Value-Chain to Transform Transport Packaging: Eco-Friendly, Wallet-Friendly Solutions orchestrated by Ei Founding Chair Scott Seydel.

 In August 2013 a portion of the Indy Zero Waste Tours was dedicated to petrowax-free box education.
 Industry Pioneer Ted’s Montana Grill (TMG) joined the tour of Piazza Produce followed by the education session.
 The Ei FB album, 08-13 Indy Zero Waste Tours, gives a pictorial recap of the Indy tours.

 The Ei PetroWax-Free Box Initiative was announced at the 2015 Annual Partner Meeting.
-The IMPACT Blog article, Ei 2015: Year of ACTION, recaps the meeting; PPT presentations are available on the Annual Ei Partner Meetings page.
-Chemol President Fred Wellons will take the initiative leadership role.
+The IMPACT Magazine article, Ei 2015: Year of ACTION, recaps the meeting; PPT presentations are available on the Annual Ei Partner Meetings page.
+Chemol President Fred Wellons took the initiative leadership role.

 First action steps are forming the Industry Pioneer Team, including foodservice operators, grocery stores, and produce | protein distributors.
 Next Ei will recruit box manufacturers to serve as the initiative Industry Experts.